Emergency Department and Alternate Level of Care

-- Opened Reactivation Care Centre (RCC-Church) in December 2018.
-Phase One included 90 beds across three units, with Phase Two slated to open in May 2019 with 124 beds across four units.
+- Opened Reactivation Care Centre (RCC-Church) in December 2018 with 90 beds across three units, and Phase Two opened in May 2019 with 124 beds across four units.
 This site replicates the model of care implemented at RCC-Finch.

 - Funded the Behavioural Support Transition Resource program in hospitals, including the RCC.
 This program, operated by LOFT Community Services, offers dedicated in-hospital resources to support early identification and stabilization of patients with responsive and cognitive behaviours, and support their transition to the most appropriate discharge destinations.

 - Supported the development, implementation and spread of iPlan to five hospitals, which is a web-based, electronic discharge planning dashboard through the Central LHIN ALC Collaborative.
 This tool captures the journey of identified high-risk patients, provides real-time situational awareness, and aligns with a standardized discharge planning pathway, which promotes proactive discharge planning within Central LHIN hospitals.

 - Supported frail, at-risk seniors through Assess and Restore programs which help patients maintain or regain functional independence, transition to home, and remain in the community for as long as possible.